PatrickJS/sentence-case/README.md

 [![Test coverage][coveralls-image]][coveralls-url]
 [![Gittip][gittip-image]][gittip-url]

-Sentence case a string.
+Sentence case a string, with full support for non-ASCII characters.
 Also handles non-string entities, such as objects with a `toString` property, numbers and booleans.
 Empty values (`null` and `undefined`) will come out as an empty string.

 ## Installation